lerna-lite/lerna-lite/README.md

     - 📖 [`list`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/list#readme) - list local packages
     - 🏃 [`run`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run#readme) - run npm script in each workspace packages

-_If a command that you wish to use is missing, simply reach out and we could potentially add it as an optional command.
-However please note that the following commands (`bootstrap` and `link`) are totally out of the picture._

 ---

 ## 📢 Lerna-Lite now supports pnpm/yarn `workspace:` protocol